 - Next, add the wet ingredients to the dry ingredients and mix just until everything is combined.
 Then fold in the carrots.
 NOTE: The carrot skins (if left on) will become green once cooked- it won't alter the taste of the cupcakes but there will be little green specks.
 So make sure to peel the carrots if you don't want the green specks.

-- Fill the cupcake liners up 3/4 of the way and bake in the oven for 25-28 minutes.
-Mine were perfect at 27.
-The cupcakes should look brown on top when they are done.
+- Fill the cupcake liners up 3/4 of the way and bake in the oven for 5 minutes at 400ºF and then lower the temperature to 350ºF without opening the oven and bake for an additional 20-23 minutes.
+The cupcakes should look golden on top when they are done.
 They will still be soft but if you touch the top of the cupcakes your finger indent will bounce back.

 - IMPORTANT: Let the cupcakes cool in the pan for 10 minutes, then gently (they will still be a little soft) transfer them to a cooling rack to completely cool before adding the frosting.